Comparison of NanoString Technologies Inc. (NSTG) and Kadmon Holdings Inc. (NYSE:KDMN) | New Business Observer

 |0.00

-The shares of both NanoString Technologies Inc. and Kadmon Holdings Inc. are owned by institutional investors at 90.3% and 75.9% respectively.
-About 0.4% of NanoString Technologies Inc.’s share are held by insiders.
-On the other hand, insiders held about 0.43% of Kadmon Holdings Inc.’s shares.
+Institutional investors owned 90.3% of NanoString Technologies Inc. shares and 75.9% of Kadmon Holdings Inc. shares.
+NanoString Technologies Inc.’s share owned by insiders are 0.4%.
+Comparatively, insiders own roughly 0.43% of Kadmon Holdings Inc.’s shares.

 Performance